Free Greek Mythology Worksheets and Printables

 Should I Teach Greek Mythology to My Kids?

 Why Teaching About Greek Mythology in Your Christian Homeschool is Not Bad – Are you concerned about teaching Greek Mythology with all the mysticism, fantasy and false god worship surrounding the origins of it?
-It doesn’t have to be a bad thing to teach.
 This article breaks down the importance of it and why you can still teach it in good conscience.